 Key Takeaways

-- The mortgage payment formula is: M = L × [r(1+r)^n] / [(1+r)^n − 1] — used by every lender in the U.S.
+- The standard fully amortizing fixed-rate mortgage formula is M = L × [r(1+r)^n] / [(1+r)^n − 1], and it calculates P&I rather than every housing cost

 - The 15-year vs. 30-year trade-off: lower total interest vs. lower monthly payment — depends on your cash flow